simple-nguyen/game-of-life/README.md

 5. Submit a pull request

 ## Challenges / Interesting Encounters / Thoughts
+- Went full in on the deep end as I haven't worked with Python and Svelte in detail before.
+Took a bit of time getting my head around syntax and patterns.
+AI helped me get up to speed as it gave me example code.
 - Decent AI initialization of project but left a lot of work to complete
     - Decent time savings
 - Docker configuration for development and production took some time to figure out the correct setup